Every aspect of life that’s ever made me feel nervous, intimidated or downright scared was one I didn’t really understand.

 Carnegie breaks the book into sections that sound like manna from heaven to guys who want to strengthen their social skills: “Six Ways to Make People Like You,” and “Fundamental Techniques for Handling People” among them.

 Though his claims are lofty, for the most part his advice is sound.
-This one’s an absolute must-read.
+This is one of the absolute best social skills books, and an absolute must-read.

 By Olivia Fox Cabane